-The typical asking rate per listing is in the $30's per square foot per year.
-The Southeastern Queens submarket is seeing a decrease in rates.
+Most listings are in the $30's per square foot per year.
+The Southeastern Queens region is experiencing a decrease in rates.
 In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 4% decline in rent.
+That's a 2% decrease in rent.

 Compared to the rest of the New York City market, the Southeastern Queens region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 31 listings have been posted online, which means new availabilities are probably going fast.
+In the last 90 days, 35 listings have been posted online, which means new availabilities are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 6% of the available space in the Southeastern Queens are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 6% of the office spaces in the Southeastern Queens are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,630 sqft, there are still 0 new listings below 2,000 sqft.
+The standard measurement for office space in this area is around 2,200 sqft.
 Most properties in this market are approximately 2 floors.
 Most buildings in this region were built in 1940 and are Class B.